benhami1ton/SE-Pictogram-Maintenance/docs/readme.md

 <a name="addglyphs"></a>4.2 Create new glyph slots, using the CSV file
 -----------------------
-Using the first script in the Scripts menu bar, run `Add New Glyphs Based on CSV...`.
+Using the first script in the Scripts menu bar, run `Add New Glyphs From CSV...`.
 No Glyphs need to be selected to run this script.

 ### What does this script do?
 This script compares the CSV file to the existing Glyphs file that is open.
 If there are new entries with Unicode values that are unknown to the Glyphs file, it will create new glyph slots with the name and unicode value from the CSV file.